reiinakano/arbitrary-image-stylization-tfjs/README.md

 the requirement that a separate neural network must be trained for each style image.

-Arbitrary image stylization works around this limitation by using a separate *style network* that learns to break down *any* image into a 100-dimensional vector representing its style.
+Arbitrary style transfer works around this limitation by using a separate *style network* that learns to break down *any* image into a 100-dimensional vector representing its style.
 This style vector is then fed into another network, the *transformer network*, along